 I think most of us would agree that the way we deal with conflict within marriage will undoubtedly and significantly affect our relationship.
 What is a fair fight?
 All, if not most, couples disagree and have heated conversations and arguments.
 Words are often used as weapons.

-Have rules during arguments.
 No name-calling.
 Insults, sarcasm and low blows will always be wrong.
-When you use these weapons, it will not help resolve a disagreement.
-Make your goal that both will be civil during an argument and choose to use your inside voice (which means no screaming or shouting).
+These weapons will not help to resolve a disagreement.
+Make it your goal to be civil during an argument and choose to use your “inside voice” (which means no screaming or shouting).

-Listen without interrupting.
-(Why do we fight?
-Selfish ambition!)
-Take turns in talking.
+Why do we fight?
+Selfish ambition!
+Take turns talking.
 If you don’t get it right, you need to practice more.
 Feeling heard can make a huge difference in the foundation of your marriage.
 There is a danger that comes up when people don’t feel heard.
 When one doesn’t feel heard, it builds up over time and then “kaboom!”.

 “Do not lie not to one another, seeing that you have put off the old man with his deeds, and have put on the new man, which is renewed in knowledge after the image of him that created him …” – Colossians 3:9 – 10 (NKJV)